ssouporg/denv/README.md

 Denv offers:

-- A server daemon which talks to a Docker daemon to manage environments
+- A server daemon which talks to a Docker engine to manage environments
 - A way to store the configuration of environments, their versions, and the info about running environments
 - A [Command Line Interface](https://github.com/ssouporg/denv/wiki/CLI-Commands)
 - A [REST API](https://github.com/ssouporg/denv/wiki/REST-API)